 We have developed and envisage implementing a rotational editorial model, whereby the platform’s annual publication cycle shifts across partner institutions with whom we establish relationships of trust.
 To ensure that the platform does not lose its direction and does not become co-opted by forces that lie beyond our control (e.g. local politics that influence or constrain our partner institutions), the Founding Editors work closely with the Annual Editor(s) to ensure that practices reflect at all times the values and protocols of Decolonial Subversions, stepping in to provide advice where needed.
 However, Annual Editors lead with the identification of priority issues, issue the Call for Papers and produce the editorial and other outputs autonomously.

-As such, we have a team of experienced, multilingual Language Partners who provide guidance on linguistic matters and contribute to expanding our network of Translators.
+As such, we have a team of experienced, multilingual Language Partners who provide guidance on linguistic matters and contribute to the expansion of our network of Translators.

 Dr Byelongo Elisée Isheloke is a PhD holder in Management Sciences specialising in Business Administration from the Durban University of Technology.
-Amongst the other things, he obtained a Masters degree in Business Administration, qualifications in Pedagogy and language teaching.
-With over 14 years of experience as an educator, Elisée works at the University of Cape Town as a Postdoctoral Research Fellow (Minerals to Metals Initiative) and he recently was added to the UCT linguistics group.
+Among other things, he obtained a Master’s degree in Business Administration, and qualifications in pedagogy and language teaching.
+With over fourteen years’ experience as an educator, Elisée works at the University of Cape Town as a postdoctoral research fellow (Minerals to Metals Initiative) and he was recently added to the UCT linguistics group.

-He used to also work as a sworn interpreter, a translator at the Alliance Française and at the Durban Magistrate Court.
+He used also to work as a sworn interpreter, and as a translator at the Alliance Française and the Durban Magistrate Court.

 He now looks forward to decolonising research by all means.
 Elisée can be reached at: email@example.com

 Elias Gebrselassie was born in Ethiopia, in a city named Arba Minch.
 He grew up in a particularly religious family and as a child took some of the traditional education given by his Church.